SerlithNetwork/Jellyfish/README.md

 To compile a server-ready purpurclip jar, run `./gradlew createMojmapBundlerJar`.
 To install the `jellyfish-api` and `purpur` dependencies to your local Maven repo, run `./gradlew publishToMavenLocal`.
 The compiled purpurclip jar will be in `jellyfish-server/build/libs`.

+# Support
+This project is designed for Serlith Network, so support is currently not guaranteed until we can find someone to properly maintain the project.

 # Credits: